 Bleeding Gums and Gum Disease

 A common cause of bleeding gums is gum disease.
 Gum disease is inflammation and infection of the gums and surrounding tissue.
-Plaque is the leading cause for gum disease, other contributing factors include family history, hormonal changes and illness.
+Plaque is the leading cause of gum disease, other contributing factors include family history, hormonal changes and illness.

 Avoid Bleeding Gums When You Brush or Floss

 When you brush, use a gentle, circular motion to massage and clean the teeth and gums.
 A back-and-forth motion irritates and damages your gums, making them sore and more likely to bleed or recede.

 Be gentle when you floss to avoid bleeding gums.
 Do not force the floss between your teeth, instead, carefully slide it up and down, following the curve of each tooth.